Meet the Instructors

 Tim has an Associates of Arts degree in Criminal Justice, Bachelor of Science Degree in Criminal Justice and a Master’s Degree in Leadership and Management from Montreat College.
 He is a graduate of the 101st session of the Southern Police Institute at the University of Louisville, KY and Graduated from the FBI National Academy, class #242, Quantico, VA.
 He is a certified John Maxwell trainer, instructor, and coach.
 He is also certified to instruct the DISC Personality Assessment through People Keys and a certified instructor with the Arbinger Institute.
 He has been an FBI-LEEDA Instructor since 2011 with over 260 classes taught including all three of the Trilogy classes.
 Tim received the first annual William Hyatt Leadership Award from Western North Carolina University.
 He was selected by his peers at the University of Louisville to serve as a class officer.
 He also received the Meritorious Service Award from the NCSHP for service above and beyond the call of duty.

-Course Taught: Line Level Leadership
+Course Taught: Blue Line Leadership

 Toby Darby